 By the end of the Nineteenth Century and the beginning of the Twentieth, the dangers of the plant were becoming apparent.
 An account of the flora of Alexandra Park in Oldham, published in 1887, observed how knotweed kept appearing “unexpectedly in nearly every piece of cultivated ground.”
 Gertrude Jekyll, previously an ardent admirer of Dwarf Japanese knotweed (Fallopia japonica var. compacta), admitted in 1899 that knotweed should be planted with caution and that her beloved Dwarf knotweed must be reduced.
 In 1905, the Royal Horticultural Society urged readers of their Journal of the Royal Horticultural Society to not plant knotweed unless it was "most carefully kept in check".

 By this time it was too late to reverse the impact of knotweed and the plants’ current status is increasing and invasive.
 Despite the warnings it was not until as late as 1981 that the British government saw fit to produce legislation that specifically controlled its sale and spread (The Wildlife and Countryside Act).

-Trials have been conducted in the UK to enable the safe release of some of knotweed’s natural predators from Japan into Britain – without causing a ‘knock on’ effect on any other species.
-Aphalaraitadori (as psyllid) has been released in controlled areas to naturally manage knotweed.
-However, at scientists have said, five years after the release of the bugs, that more time is needed to assess whether the project has been successful.
+Trials have been conducted in the UK to enable the safe release of some of knotweed’s natural predators from Japan into Britain – without causing a knock-on effect on any other species.
+Aphalara itadori (a psyllid) has been released in controlled areas to naturally manage knotweed.
+However, as scientists have said five years after the release of the bugs, more time is needed to assess whether the project has been successful.